CaptainCoderOrg/AdventureQuest-Unity-2021/02-DieRoller/README.md

 because we added in an `ArgumentException` during construction, the console will report an error immediately when the game is launched.
 By failing fast, we are more likely to be able to identify this bug quickly

+## Good Time to Commit

+Now would be a good time to make a `git` commit.
+You just finished a feature.
+More specifically, you just implemented a simple `DieController`.
+Before committing, be sure you save your `Die Roller` scene (Unity doesn't auto save for you).

 # 11. Challenge: Create a Set of Dice